Strong Secrecy for Cooperative Broadcast Channels: Proofs

-with respect to the same codebook $\mathcal{B}_n$ as $P^{(\mathcal{B}_n)}$.
-Note, however, that $\Gamma$ describes an encoding process where the choice of the $u$-codeword from a certain bin is uniform, as opposed to $P$ that uses a likelihood encoder.
+Note that $\Gamma$ describes an encoding process where the choice of the $u$-codeword from a certain bin is uniform, as opposed to $P$ in \eqref{EQ:soft_proof_P_PMF} that uses a likelihood encoder.
 Furthermore, the structure of $\Gamma$ implies that the sequence $\mathbf{s}$ is generated by feeding $\mathbf{s}_0$ and the chosen $u$-codeword into the DMC $Q^n_{S|U,S_0}$.

 Using the TV triangle inequality, we upper bound the LHS of \eqref{EQ:soft_proof_TV_goto0} by

 By \cite[Corollary VII.5]{Cuff_Synthesis2013}, the second expected TV on the RHS of \eqref{eq:soft_proof_TV_UB} decays exponentially fast as $n\to\infty$ if